-The Friends of Hackney Archives publish the Hackney History journal, 20 volumes have been produced to date – here is a list of contents.
-The Editor, Robert Whytehead, welcomes contributions, if you would like to publish an article in Hackney History please write to him here – The Friends of Hackney Archives, c/o Hackney Archives, Dalston CLR James Library and Hackney Archives, Dalston Square, London.
+The Friends of Hackney Archives publish the Hackney History journal, 23 volumes have been produced to date – here is a list of contents.
+The Editor, Iain Bruce, welcomes contributions, if you would like to publish an article in Hackney History please write to him here: hackneyhistory@gmail.com, or The Friends of Hackney Archives, c/o Hackney Archives, Dalston CLR James Library and Hackney Archives, Dalston Square, London.
 E8 3BQ

 Guides to three areas of historic Hackney, with suggested walks, have been published: Discover Stoke Newington – a walk through history (2006) with historic and contemporary illustrations, includes monuments in Abney Park, and much on the built development of the area, with curious architectural details; Discover De Beauvoir Town and environs (2003) covers De Beauvoir Square, the Regent’s Canal, Kinglsand Road, and east to Albion Drive and Mapledene Road; and Historic Hackney, a circular walk around the heart of Hackney, starting at Hackney Central station.